OmaAbuamer/Omar-Abuamer/README.md

 - 👯 Improving my Vue.js skills for Laravel integration
 - 🤔 I’m looking for help with Design Pattern 😭
 - 💬 Ask me about anything, I am happy to help
-- ⚡️ Fun-Fact: I have a degree in in Computer Engineering, IT
+- ⚡️ Fun-Fact: I have a degree in Computer Engineering, IT
 - 📫 How to reach me: omaraboamer3430@gmail.com

 **Languages and Tools:**